OpenBuildings/jam-auth/README.md

 		),
 	);

-You will need to create the database models - there are 2 sql files provided for mysql / postgre
+You will need to create the database tables - there are 2 sql files provided for mysql / postgre

 * auth-schema-mysql.sql
 * auth-schema-postgresql.sql